“Don’t let the complexity of cancer blind you to the simplicity of healing.”Dawn Waldron

 Whenever we face life’s big challenges we do it in our own particular way.
 We use a vast set of skills to put our plans into action: instinct, intuition, self-knowledge, experience, family history, and education; myths, fears and beliefs play a big part too.
 We might consult a range of experts to get a sense of scope and perspective, but even if we take their advice, we always put our own spin on it, and shape it to our needs.

-Cancer recovery is one of the biggest challenges you will ever face and the same applies: you need to do it your way.
-Only you know what it will take to get through it.
-You need to prioritise your agenda and cultivate your inner guru more than ever before.
+Cancer recovery is one of the biggest challenges you will ever face and the same applies: it’s not a one-size fits all process and the best results happen when you do it your way.
 I hope you will consult a wide range of experts, including your doctor and oncologist, but also recognise that they are not in charge.
 It’s your body, your choice, and your life.
 Every step of the way.

 Many of my clients have very strong self-knowledge and finely tuned instincts about why they got cancer: they know they were ignoring chronic health issues and trying to withstand unsustainable life pressure, and not paying enough attention to their health.
-If that’s how you feel then it may be enough to work together to create a healthier balance.
-If, on the other hand, you are bemused about your diagnosis, if you feel that cancer came out of the blue, despite a healthy lifestyle, then we can explore functional and nutrigenetic testing.
-This can allow a deeper level of personalisation based on molecular or genetic risks and vulnerabilities.
+Others are bemused about their diagnosis, with a sense that cancer came out of the blue, despite a healthy lifestyle.
+Nutrigenetics can help in both cases by helping us to understand both the physiological and psychological factors leading up to diagnosis, and in both cases it’s clear that making a full recovery is about more than submitting to treatment and carrying on as before.

 - Ensuring excellent sleep quality in a restful darkened room with a daily nap if you need one, limiting evening screen time and ensuring daily outdoors time.